 3) Prohibit intensive farming practices on Church land.
 This would reinforce and live-out the Church’s desire to prevent animal suffering and promote animal flourishing.

-4) Our leaders could affirm the sin of inflicting harm upon God’s animal creation in order to achieve ever-increasing profits.
+4) Our leaders and its priests could affirm the sin of inflicting harm upon God’s animal creation to achieve ever-increasing profits.

 5) Restate patristic teachings on the negative soteriological consequences of hunting and horse racing.

-6) Prohibit hunting on Church land in order to protect the animals and guide humans away from evil practices and towards salvation.
-Skeet clubs can be the substitute offered as a dispensation in order to facilitate the salvific plan.
+6) Prohibit hunting on Church land to protect the animals and guide humans away from evil practices and towards salvation.
+Skeet clubs can be the substitute offered as a dispensation to facilitate God’s salvific plan.

-8) Educate our priests on the many problems associated with animal suffering.
+7) Educate our priests on the many problems associated with environmental abuse and animal suffering.
 Training would enable priests to teach a coherent message that will result in:

-Chryssavgis, J. ‘A New Heaven and a New Earth: Orthodox Christian Insights from Theology, Spirituality, and the Sacraments’ in, Toward An Ecology of Transfiguration: Orthodox Christian Perspectives on Environment, Nature and Creation.
+Chryssavgis, J. Toward An Ecology of Transfiguration: Orthodox Christian Perspectives on Environment, Nature and Creation.
 Chryssavgis, J. and B. V. Foltz, (eds.)
-152-162.
-NY: Fordham University Press, 2013.
+(NY: Fordham University Press, 2013).

 Gschwandtner, K. The Role of Non-Human Creation in the Liturgical Feasts of the Eastern Orthodox Tradition: Towards an Orthodox Ecological Theology.
 2012.
 Durham E-Theses. http://etheses.dur.ac.uk/4424.

 Nellist, C. A. Eastern Orthodox Christianity and Animal Suffering: Ancient Voices in Modern Theology.
-Cambridge Scholars Publishing 2018, 2020.
+(Cambridge Scholars Publishing.
+2020).

 —————– ‘Towards an Animal Theology of the Eastern Orthodox Church.’
 Greek Orthodox Theological Review, Holy Cross Orthodox Press Volume 61, no. 3-4 (Fall-Winter 2016): 125-140.